Showing posts with label Mural. Show all posts

 Freeman Tabernacle Church (located on Byler Road and Rosenwald Street

-On January 3, 1874, former slaves and Deacons King Crayton, George Pruitt, Tandy Crayton, and Ben Warren paid fifty dollars for land to construct the Colored Baptist Church, which was one of the earliest in the Muscle Shoals Colored Baptist Association.
+On January 3, 1874, former slaves and Deacons King Crayton, George Pruitt, Tandy Crayton, and Ben Warren paid $50 for land to construct the Colored Baptist Church, one of the earliest in the Muscle Shoals Colored Baptist Association.
 This organization helped black communities build churches and schools.
-After he died in 1933, the congregation renamed the church to honor longtime pastor John Harrison Freeman.
+After he died in 1933, the congregation renamed the church in honor of its longtime pastor, John Harrison Freeman.

 Our next stop was Bayler Road Church of Christ to listen to Lewis Jackson.